pmarches/jStellarAPI/README.md

-jRippleAPI
+jStellarAPI
 ==========

-This library is an API for the [Ripple](http://ripple.com/)  network.
+This library is an API for the [Stellar](http://stellar.org/)  network.
 It uses websocket to provide synchronous and asynchronous access.
 Currently requires eclipse to build.

 This is very much a work in progress, contributions are welcomed.

 Features
 ==
 * Pure Java implementation, from scratch
-* Websocket support, can subscribe to rippled events
+* Websocket support, can subscribe to stellard events
-* Full binary read/write of the ripple wire format
+* Full binary read/write of the stellar wire format
 * Offline signing
 * HTTP REST support
 * Address generation